Real-time 3D-aware Portrait Editing from a Single Image: Experiments

-With the trained editing network, our system already supports a variety of 3D-aware editing styles.
-To expand the selection and better conform to users' preferences, we offer an efficient method for fast adaptation to new prompts.
+With the trained editing network, our method already supports a variety of 3D-aware editing styles.
+Following DreamBooth~\cite{dreambooth} and to expand the selection and better conform to users' preferences, we offer an efficient method for fast adaptation to the user-defined customized prompts.
 Users can personalize the editing network by providing a modest set of 10 reference editing pairs.
 These pairs can be either handpicked from artist-created examples or produced using text-guided image editing models.
-The adaptation process itself is remarkably fast, requiring only about 5 minutes to accomplish the learning of the novel prompts.
-In Fig.~\ref{fig:novel_style_adaptation}, we present the intermediate testing results in the adaptation process.
-Our model can quickly master the novel-prompt knowledge in about 2 minutes.
-With further training (\textit{e.g.}, 5 minutes), the edited results become more stylized, demonstrating a trade-off between the authenticity and the stylization.
-Upon completion of the adaptation, the system allows users to edit testing inputs in these newly learned styles with a minimal inference time of 0.04s.
-This rapid performance indicates that the system is well-optimized for real-time applications, providing a seamless and efficient user experience.
+As described in~\cref{subsec:training_and_inference}, only the partial of the encoder would be optimized.
+The adaptation process itself is remarkably fast, requiring only about 5 minutes to accomplish the learning of the customized prompts.
+Please also note that, once the user-defined style has been trained, all the incoming testing results can be obtained in a real-time manner.
+In Fig.~\ref{fig:novel_style_adaptation}, we present the testing results and learning process of the adaptation.
+Our model can quickly master the customized knowledge in about 2 minutes.
+With further training (\textit{e.g.}, 5 minutes), the edited results become more stylized, demonstrating a trade-off between authenticity and stylization.
+Upon completion of the adaptation, the method allows users to edit testing inputs in these newly learned styles with a minimal inference time of 0.04s.
+This rapid performance indicates that the method is well-optimized for real-time applications, providing a seamless and efficient user experience.